dotbrains/.github/profile/README.md

 ## What We Do

 We specialize in impactful and meaningful developer operations.
-Our goal is to provide developers with the tools and resources they need to focus on what they do best: creating innovative solutions and bringing joy to users.
+Our goal is to provide developers with the tools and resources they need to focus on what they do best: creating innovative solutions and bringing joy to developers.

 ## Get Involved